Capital One Landing Airport Restaurants: Guide & Access Rules

 “Travel is a huge part of my life, and food is deeply linked to the travel experience.
 It’s the best way to learn about a place and its people.
 But as someone who spends a lot of time in airports, many times I find myself wanting more.
 When Capital One came to us with the idea of creating a new kind of dining experience, our team immediately started to think of the Spanish tapas way of eating with the bounty of American farms and traditions – the very best of both countries.
 We cannot wait to share these new Capital One Landings with the people of the world!”

-• The Capital One Landing at New York LGA will be 10,700 square feet, and will be located on one of the skybridges in the new Terminal B; this will be an indoor/outdoor concept, with views of the NYC skyline and airfield
+The second Capital One Landing location is expected to be at New York LaGuardia Airport, and is projected to open in late 2025, so we’ll have to be patient a little while longer.
+This facility is expected to be 10,700 square feet, and will be located in one of the skybridges in Terminal B. This is an indoor/outdoor concept, with views of the NYC skyline and airfield.

 Capital One Landing LGA outdoor space